Rami-Sabbagh/Lua-ANSI-Snake/README.md

 sudo luarocks install lcurses
 ```

-Incase `lcurses` fails to install, you might have to install the `libncurses5-dev` package, which could be installed under ubuntu using:
+In-case `lcurses` fails to install, you might have to install the `libncurses5-dev` package, which could be installed under ubuntu using:

 ```
 sudo apt install libncurses5-dev